Nimblesafe Help

 The configured progression is:

-1. Create the incident and save it in Open.
+1. Create the incident and start in Draft.

-4. If the record needs more work later, use Re-Open to return it to Open.
+4. If the record needs more work later, an admin can use Re-Open to move it into Open.

 Creating an incident